 Ospreys are no stranger to fame and attention – their pursuits have been followed closely by nestcams in several of the locations where it breeds including the Trust’s Loch of the Lowes Wildlife Reserve in Perthshire, nests in Cumbria and the East Midlands in England, and also in Wales in the Glaslyn Valley.

-Ospreys are a black and white bird which could be mistaken for a seagull at a distance.
-On closer viewing, its body is dark above and white below, and its wings have dark patches and are angled at the ‘wrist’.
+Ospreys are largely brown above, and white below.
+They can be mistaken for a buzzard at a distance, but on closer viewing are unmistakable.
+The wings have dark patches and are angled at the ‘wrist’.

 A migratory bird, it is present in Britain in summer.
 Ospreys eat fish, catching them in spectacular fashion as they dive towards lakes and lochs, stretch out their talons and scoop them out of the water with ease.